Single-acting telescopic cylinders

 The hydraulic telescope cylinder is designed for installation in vehicles that meet the essential safety requirements of the Machinery Directives 98/37 EWG, as well as their later changes and the provisions for vehicles effective norms (UNI 10691-10692-10693-10694-10695).

 1.1 Instruction of surrounding area

-The extendible parts of the cylinder are susceptible to corrosion, if they are inserted in very aggressive surrounding area or extended for longer time than neccessary for the normal dumping process.
-If these conditions can not be avoided, we recommend the use of cylinders with chrome rods.
-The sealing parts (seals, oil scraper) inside the telescopic hydraulic cylinder allow use at temperatures (surrounding area temperature and hydraulic oil temperature) between -40 ° C and + 95 ° C.
+The extendable parts of the cylinder are susceptible to corrosion if used in very aggressive environments or extended for longer periods than necessary for the normal tipping operation.
+If these conditions cannot be avoided, it is recommended to use cylinders with chromium-plated rods.
+The sealing parts (gaskets, oil wipers) inside the hydraulic telescopic cylinder allow the use at temperatures (ambient or hydraulic oil temperature) between -30°C and +95°C.

 1.2 Standard operation

 The standard operation of hydraulic telescope cylinder provides that it is used for vehicle lift and that it is used for the advanced tilting of the on the vehicle presented freight above the total stroke length under attention of the boundary value of the cylinder according to the details of the technical documentation and identification shield.
 In addition, it has to make sure, that the cylinder is designed for direct freights along its axis, that means that the vehicle is not allowed to be construed on the side or construed as construction piece.
 Because of this, the hydraulic telescope cylinder is not able to tilting over; otherwise, please note, that it can be damaged when the vehicle tilting over.